dheerajoruganty/Near_Deduplication/README.md

 ---

-This README offers an overview of the deduplication project, usage instructions, and details on how to set up the environment and access results.
-If you have questions, please reach out to any of the contributors.
+Thanks for checking out our project!
+If you have any questions or run into issues, please reach out to any of the contributors.